yasutakumi/bitcoinknots-docker/README.md

 ## Looking for Bitcoin Core images?

-These images are meant to be drop-in replacements for the `bitcoin/bitcoin` (Bitcoin Core) images.
-If you're looking for those, go to [willcl-ark/bitcoin-core-docker](https://github.com/willcl-ark/bitcoin-core-docker).
+The `bitcoinknots/bitcoin` (Bitcoin Knots) images here are drop-in replacements for the `bitcoin/bitcoin` (Bitcoin Core) images.
+If you're looking for actual Bitcoin Core images, go to [willcl-ark/bitcoin-core-docker](https://github.com/willcl-ark/bitcoin-core-docker).

 ## About the images